pleabargain/EnglishHelpsYourCareer/idioms.md

 # Midas touch
 *  If someone has the Midas touch, they make a lot of money out of any scheme they try.
+*  example: Some say that Elon Musk has the Midas touch.

 # Mighty oaks from little acorns grow
 *  Big or great things start very small.